 Today about one third of Canada’s entire energy needs are met by natural gas.
 Natural gas is burned as a fuel for heating, cooking and electricity.
 In fact, it currently provides about 8.5% of Canada’s electricity generation (Source: NRCan, 2020).
 Natural gas is also used in energy-efficient furnaces and appliances, such as your water heater.
 As well, cook ranges, barbecues and natural gas fireplaces continue to grow in popularity.

-Uses for Natural Gas
+Uses of Natural Gas

-Canada’s Natural Gas Use
+Natural Gas for Heating

-Using Natural Gas as a Transportation Fuel
+Natural Gas as a Transportation Fuel

 Using natural gas as a transportation fuel has many benefits including:

-- Reduced greenhouse gas emissions by 10-25% (Canadian Natural Gas Vehicle Alliance)
+- Reduced greenhouse gas emissions by 10-25%

-- Quieter vehicles providing less noise in urban settings.
+- Quieter vehicles providing less noise in urban settings

 Natural gas has less energy by volume than diesel fuel so it must be compressed or liquefied to store enough energy for adequate driving range.
 Because it can be delivered quickly and affordably, natural gas is also an excellent partner for intermittent renewable power sources, such as wind and solar.

-Natural Gas Uses in Agriculture
+Natural Gas Uses in Fertilizers

 Not only is natural gas used in the manufacturing of fertilizers, but in more and more cases, fertilizers are made of anhydrous ammonia, which is made from natural gas.
 Anhydrous ammonia contains nitrogen, an important ingredient that help farmers replenish soil nutrients.